 Good sources: Whole-grain cereals; green leafy vegetables; nuts; meat; milk; legumes; drinking water.

-Sodium, potassium and chloride are the regulators of the body fluids.
-In order for each cell to produce energy or to rebuild its structure, it must obtain needed nutrients from the fluids that surround it.
-Concentrations of sodium, potassium and chloride control the exchange across the cell membrane.
+Sodium, potassium, and chloride are the regulators of body fluids.
+For each cell to produce energy or rebuild its structure, it must obtain needed nutrients from the fluids surrounding it.
+Concentrations of sodium, potassium, and chloride control the exchange across the cell membrane.
 Sodium is involved in regulating water balance, in muscle contractions and in nerve reactions.
 Potassium aids in these functions as well as in protein synthesis and the formation of glucose.
 Chloride combines with the other two, or with water, to form hydrochloric acid in the stomach for digestion.

-Shortages of sodium, potassium or chloride are unlikely under normal conditions.
+Shortages of sodium, potassium, or chloride are unlikely under normal conditions.
 Potassium depletion can occur under similar circumstances as magnesium depletion.
-There are no RDA for these three minerals.
-Amounts of sodium in the diets are often much higher than we need, and in some people are associated with high blood pressure.
+There is no RDA for these three minerals.
+Amounts of sodium in diets are often much higher than we need, and in some people, associated with high blood pressure.

-Sodium is found in table salt, salted foods and most protein foods.
-Potassium is contained in various amounts in almost all foods, especially fruits such as bananas, orange or dates, cooked dry beans, pumpkin and in meats.
+Sodium is found in table salt, salted foods, and most protein foods.
+Potassium is contained in various amounts in almost all foods, especially fruits such as bananas, oranges or dates, cooked dry beans, pumpkin, and meats.
 Chloride is supplied almost entirely by sodium chloride.

 Sodium summary –